alem-platform/bootcamp-go/story09/for_each/README.md

 | ------------- |
 | `foreach.go`  |

+<p data-story-username="di0n">None of the above.
+I work for myself and for the truth.
+Maybe in this way we are similar, but I doubt that.</p>

 # for_each

 Write a function `ForEach` that takes an array of integers and a function that operates on a pointer to an integer, and applies the function to each integer in the array.